 What is preconstruction?

-Preconstruction is the phase prior to construction in which preparatory planning is conducted and a project is assessed in terms of feasibility.
+Preconstruction is the phase before construction in which preparatory planning is conducted, and a project is assessed in terms of feasibility.
 A strategic plan is developed during this phase that maps out how the construction project will be built.

 In terms of a definitive preconstruction meaning, this phase is defined by these elements: